roshankc2000/learning_cli_from_codex/README.md

 cp -r directory-a directory-b ---	Copy content of directory-a into a directory-b (overwriting anything already inside).<br>

 # Operators
-" Operator " ---	Description ---	Example<br>
+## " Operator " ---	Description ---	Example
 " > "	--- Overwrite the contents of a file with the results of a command. ---	echo "Hello, World" > file.txt<br>
 " >> "	--- Add the result of a command to the end of a file. ---	echo "Hello, World" >> file.txt<br>
 " ; "	--- Run multiple commands in a row, one after another. ---	echo "Howdy there!" ; cat file.xt<br>